-(vi.)
+- (vi.)
 Junior Cadets.
 Junior cadet training, lasting for two years, consists of 90 hours each year, and begins on the 1st July in the year in which the trainee reaches the age of 12 years.
 No registration is made, but when the cadet presents himself for registration in the senior cadets in the year in which he attains the age of 14 years, he is required to shew that he has completed the necessary training in his 13th and 14th years.
 This training is aimed at developing the cadet's physique.
-It consists principally of physical training for at least 15 minutes on each schoolday, and elementary marching drill. lowing subjects are also taught, viz.: -Miniature rifle shooting; swimming; running exercises in organised games; first aid; and (in schools in naval training areas) mariners" compass and elementary signalling.
-The junior cadets are not organised as military bodies, and do not wear uniform.
+It consists principally of physical training for at least 15 minutes on each schoolday, and elementary marching drill. lowing subjects are also taught, viz.: - Miniature rifle shooting; swimming; running exercises in organised games; first aid; and (in schools in naval training areas) mariners' The junior cadets are not organised as military compass and elementary signalling. bodies, and do not wear uniform.
 The Commonwealth Government maintains a staff of special instructors of physical training, by whom classes are held for school teachers in all districts throughout the Commonwealth.
-The school teachers, in turn, impart the lessons to the boys.
-The Inspectors of Schools supervise the training and inspect the cadets on behalf of the Defence Department.
-The instructors of physical training are also employed in the training of women teachers; but the instruction of girl scholars rests wholly with the States' Education Departments.
+The school teachers, in turn, impart the The Inspectors of Schools supervise the training and inspect the lessons to the boys. cadets of State Schools on behalf of the Defence Department.
+The instructors of physical training perform these duties for the non-State Schools and are also employed in the training of women teachers; but the instruction of girl scholars rests wholly with the States' Education Departments. - (vii.)

-(vii.)
 Senior Cadets.
 Senior cadet training, lasting for four years, begins on the 1st July of the year in which the trainee reaches the age of 14 years.
-It consists of 40 drills each year, of which four are classed as whole days of not less than four hours, 12 as half-days of not less than two hours, the remainder being night drills of not less than one hour.
-To meet special cases (including extremity of weather) modifications and substitutions are permitted, but the minimum efficient service required of senior cadets is invariably 64 hours per annum.
-Registration of every male born in 1894 or subsequently, and who has resided for six months in the Commonwealth, must; if his boná fide place of residence is within five miles of the nearest place appointed for training, be effected in the first two months of the calendar year in which he completes his 14th year.
+It consists of 40 drills each year, of which four are classed as whole days of not less than four hours, 12 as halfdays of not less than two hours, the remainder being either night drills or quarter-day drills of not less than one hour.
+To meet special cases (including extremity of weather) modifications and substitutions are permitted, but the minimum efficient service required of senior cadets is invariably 64 hours per annum, a minimum of 36 hours of which is to be done in the employer's time, the remainder in the cadet's leisure time.
+Registration of every male born in 1894 or subsequently, and who has resided for six months in the Commonwealth, must, if his bond fide place of residence is within five miles of the nearest place appointed for training, be effected in the first two months of the calendar year in which he completes his 14th year.
 The four years' training covers the foundation work necessary for service in any arm.
-It comprises marching, handling of arms, musketry, physical drill, first aid, guards and sentries, tactical training as a company in elementary field work, and elementary battalion drill.
+It comprises marching, handling of arms, musketry, physical training, guards and sentries, tactical training as a company in elementary field work, and elementary battalion drill.
 Discipline is strongly inculcated.
 Senior cadets are not required to attend camp.